Generative Machine Learning for Multivariate Angular Simulation: Generative methods

 \subsection{Generative adversarial networks}

-So-called \textit{generative adversarial networks} \citep[GANs, ][]{goodfellow_generative_2014} are one of the most widely used and popular approaches to generative modelling, especially in the context of image modelling.
-In order to approximate a target distribution $p_\text{target}$, the GAN framework casts this as an adversarial learning problem \citep[e.g.,][]{lowd2005adversarial}.
+So-called \textit{generative adversarial networks} \citep[GANs, ][]{goodfellow_generative_2014} are one of the most widely-used and popular approaches to generative modelling, especially in the context of image modelling.
+In order to approximate a $(d-1)$-dimensional target distribution $p_\text{target}$, the GAN framework casts this as an adversarial learning problem \citep[e.g.,][]{lowd2005adversarial}.
 A GAN consists of a generator function $G(\boldsymbol{z})$ and discriminator function $D(\boldsymbol{x})$, both implemented as neural networks and linked in an adversarial training routine.
 The generator maps samples from a base distribution $\boldsymbol{z} \sim p_\text{base}$ to the target distribution $\boldsymbol{x} \sim p_\text{target}$ using a neural network.
 The discriminator, on the other hand, takes as its input a sample and outputs a value in $[0,1]$ which can be interpreted as the estimated probability that a given value comes from the data rather than the synthetic distribution defined by the generator.
-The training objective of the discriminator is thus to correctly distinguish between samples from the generator and samples from the data, whereas the generator's objective is to produce the most realistic looking samples by ``fooling" the discriminator, thus minimising $\log (1-D(G(\boldsymbol{z})))$.
+The training objective of the discriminator is thus to correctly distinguish between samples from the generator and samples from the data, whereas the generator's objective is to produce the most realistic looking samples by `fooling' the discriminator, thus minimising $\log [1-D\{G(\boldsymbol{z})\}]$.
 This leads a min-max problem, with loss function

-GAN traning is known to be unstable in parts, hence alternatives such as the Wasserstein GAN \citep{arjovsky_wasserstein_2017} have been proposed.
-This casts the learning target in \eqref{eqn:GANtarget} as an adversarial game between a generator and a critic, with the critic returning values in $\mathbb{R}$ instead of $[0,1]$.
+In general, GAN training is known to be unstable, hence alternatives such as the Wasserstein GAN \citep{arjovsky_wasserstein_2017} have been proposed.
+This casts the learning target in Eq.~\eqref{eqn:GANtarget} as an adversarial game between a generator and a critic, with the critic returning values in $\mathbb{R}$ instead of $[0,1]$.
 However, in our examples, we found GAN traning to work well in all cases, and we proceed with the default formulation above.